 Diagnose Your Water with a Free In-Home Water Test

 While some water issues are evident at first sight, others can go unnoticed if you’re not careful.
-The trained service technicians at Long’s EcoWater Systems encourage a free in-home consultation and water test for Lehigh Valley inhabitants.
+The trained service technicians at Long’s EcoWater Systems encourage a free in-home consultation and water test for Lehigh Valley inhabitants, including those in Allentown, Macungie, Bethlehem, and the surrounding regions.
 We know the risks involved with water contamination and are here to provide the best treatment solution for your home.
 Contact us today to learn more about water safety or to request a free water analysis and detailed water diagnosis.